volkm/learntla-v2/docs/core/temporal-logic.rst

 .. figure:: graphs/liveness.gv.png

-  The behavior sequence 1-2-3 breaks violates our safety property, even though no state is individually a "bad state".
+  The behavior sequence 1-2-3 violates our safety property, even though no state is individually a "bad state".

 In summary, adding ``[]`` to the language lets us represent all invariants, and a host of other properties too.